rsalmond/TIL/five dollar words.md

 Ex nihilo: from nothing.

 Fideism: "faith-ism", the idea that faith is superior to reason at identifying truth, particularly religious truth.

+Heterodox: not conforming with accepted (orthodox) standards or beliefs.

 Immanent: inherent.
 Or: within the limits of possible experience or knowledge (opposite of transcendent).